 You’re not training for a marathon, but taking that first step in examining how you’ve been doing business requires the right level of mental preparation.
 Resistance to change is common – in life and business.

 You may be all-in on the concept of an energy audit, but some of your team members may need to be sold on why your business needs it.
 You may need to spend some time speaking to critical decision-makers and employees and approaching the project as a team effort.

 - Listen to new ideas and take time before reacting

 - Focus on analytics, not on emotions

-- Strike the phrase, “Yes, but…” from your vocabulary and replace it with “If, than….”
-In other words, if you were to save hundreds or even thousands of dollars each month on energy, what could your company do with that extra cash?
+- Strike the phrase, “Yes, but…” from your vocabulary and replace it with “If, then…” In other words, if you were to save hundreds or even thousands of dollars each month on energy, then what could your company do with that extra cash?

-Now that you’re in the “high energy” frame of mind for an audit, move on.
+Now that you’re in the “high energy” frame of mind for an audit, let's move on.

 Step 2: Gather the Facts

 Collect your invoices related to HVAC, electricity, and lighting.
 That even includes the cost of light bulbs.
 Your bookkeeper or accountant may be able to help with this step of the process.
 If you have multiple business locations, you’ll probably want to look at each one separately.